-Uncertainty in relation to the carrying amount of assets and liabilities associated with the Chatree Gold Mine (Refer to note 3 (i) and note 3 (ii))
+Carrying amount of assets and liabilities associated with the Chatree Gold Mine (Refer to note 1 (a), 3 (i) and 3 (ii))

-The Group's Chatree Gold Mine in Thailand was placed on care and maintenance as a result of a decision made by the Thai Government to cease all gold mining activities in Thailand by 31 December 2016.
-With the exception of some assets that may be realised independently of re-opening the mine, all assets of the Chatree Gold Mine have been impaired to a nil value.
+The Group's Chatree Gold Mine in Thailand was placed on care and maintenance due to a decision made by the Thai Government to cease all gold mining activities in Thailand by 31 December 2016.
+Except for some assets that may be realised independently of re-opening the mine, all assets of the Chatree Gold Mine have been impaired to a nil value.

-At this time, the Group also revised the Chatree Gold Mine's restoration and rehabilitation liability to reflect the premature closure of the mine.
-The total rehabilitation liability, amounting to approximately \$16.8 million at 30 June 2019 is based on management's rehabilitation plan which is a revision from the initial plan submitted to the Thai Authorities in 2007.
+At that time, the Group also revised the Chatree Gold Mine's restoration and rehabilitation liability to reflect the premature closure of the mine.
+The total rehabilitation liability, amounting to \$14.8 million at 30 June 2022 is based on management's rehabilitation plan which is a revision from the initial plan submitted to the Thai Authorities in 2007.

-The Group commenced arbitral proceedings against the Kingdom of Thailand under the Australia-Thailand Free Trade Agreement in order to be compensated for the losses it has incurred as a result of the expropriation of the Chatree Gold Mine by the Thai Government.
+The Group commenced arbitral proceedings against the Kingdom of Thailand under the Thailand-Australia Free Trade Agreement in order to be compensated for the losses it has incurred as a result of the expropriation of the Chatree Gold Mine by the Thai Government.